ludwigbrida/game/README.md

 1. Make sure you installed everything from the prerequisites section.
 2. Run `vcpkg install` to download and install the dependencies.

+> On Windows, make sure to enable developer mode, so it is possible for the
+> build system to create symlinks.